nextcloud-snap/nextcloud-snap/README.md

     $ cd tests/
     $ bundle install

+For the http/2 test to work you also need docker installed.
+See [here](https://docs.docker.com/install/) on how to install docker.

 Additionally, if you do not have X configured, install the following for a 'fake' X server.

     $ sudo apt install xvfb

 Make sure the snap has a user called "admin" with password "admin" (used for login tests):